How to Write a Software Engineer Resume: What to Include and How Long It Should Be

 The Bottom Line

 Start with your skills section.
 Organize your technologies.
 Be honest about what you know.
 Then work through your experience and projects, adding metrics and context to every claim.
 Remove anything that doesn't strengthen your case.
+If you need more concrete examples, review our software engineer resume bullet examples and software engineer resume projects guide.

 Your resume is never finished.
 As you learn new technologies, ship new projects, and accumulate more experience, it needs to evolve.
 Review it quarterly.
 Update it after completing significant work.
 Keep it sharp.